sezanzeb/Treibhaus/readme.md

 ```

 ## Example

+TODO this example is outdated :(. also update the two example python files.

 Small chunk of https://github.com/sezanzeb/Treibhaus/blob/master/example.py.
 Model.fitness is a function, that returns a high value for good models and receives the model as parameter.